-Electronic signatures are enforceable pursuant to the EU electronic identification, authentication and trust services Regulation (910/2014/ $^{\circ}$

-EC), although wet-ink original documents are normally required, for example, by Her Majesty's Revenue and Customs, where documents are submitted because stamp duty applies.
-The Law Society of England and Wales has issued guidance regarding the use of electronic signatures ('Execution of a document using an electronic signature').
+Electronic signatures are enforceable pursuant to the EU electronic identification, authentication and trust services Regulation (910/2014/EC), although wet-ink original documents are normally required, for example, by Her Majesty's Revenue & Customs, where documents are submitted because stamp duty applies.
+The Law Society of England and Wales has issued guidance regarding the use of electronic signatures ('Execution of a document using an electronic signature') and a note on their position on the use of virtual execution and e-signature during the covid-19 pandemic.